hangrypika/minawan_dvd_screensaver_thing/README.md

 then to turn the code into a application use the command in the terminal:
-  (pyinstaller --onefile --windowed --add-data "pixalwan.png;." app.py)
+  (pyinstaller --onefile --windowed --add-data "pixalwan.png;." --add-data "blueminawanpixil.png;." --add-data "redminawanpixil.png;." --add-data "purpleminawanpixil.png;." --add-data "greenminawanpixil.png;." app.py)

 this will create a file named app.exe under a folder named dist to check if it works